Monotonicity formulas for coupled elliptic gradient systems with applications: Nonlocal Case: Lower and higher order fractional Laplacian

 $ \Box$

+We end this section with the following open problem in regards to monotonicity formulae for the Lane-Eden system. \begin{op} Consider the Lane-Emden system for any parameters $s>0 $ and $1<q<p$

+Proving a monotonicity formula for the above system, similar to the ones given in Theorem \ref{thmonos1}-\ref{thmono2s}, seems more challenging to derive.
+Note that for the case of $1<q=p$ and $1=q<p$ such monotonicity formulae are known, see the introduction.
+Needless to mention that the Lane-Emden system (\ref{laneemdensystem}) is not a gradient system, meaning that it is not of the following form where $u:\mathbb R^n\to\mathbb R^m$. \end{op}

-At the end, let us mention that in an upcoming article \cite{fsh} we apply monotonicity formulae derived in here to prove regularity of free boundaries and partial regularity of weak solutions for certain coupled elliptic systems.
+Lastly, let us mention that in \cite{fsh} we apply monotonicity formulae derived in this article to prove regularity of free boundaries and partial regularity of weak solutions for certain coupled elliptic systems.